 Are microplastics “sustainable”?

 No, definitely not.
-Let’s talk human health impacts first: Due to their small size, microplastics can physically enter the bloodstream, and if they get small enough, they can even penetrate and enter the cells in your body. (wtf?!)
+Due to their small size, microplastics can physically enter the bloodstream, and if they get small enough, they can even penetrate and enter the cells in your body.
 They can cause cell damage, endocrine disruption, and act as a breeding ground for germs.
-On the planet and animals side: Most microplastics end up polluting the ocean and eventually disrupt the digestion of marine animals, too.
+Microplastics pollute the ocean and can disrupt the digestion of marine animals, too.

 What kind of products produce microplastics?

 There are two types of microplastics: primary and secondary.
 Primary microplastics are plastics that are intentionally tiny by design, like microbeads that act as exfoliating agents in soaps, body washes, and cosmetics.
-Secondary microplastics are the result of bigger plastics degrading over time, and as stated earlier, all plastics will eventually become microplastics - everything from trash bags to sponges to packaging.
-And as you wash your polymer-based clothes, duvet inserts, and linens, even more microplastics will end up in our waterways.
+Secondary microplastics are the result of bigger plastics - everything from trash bags to sponges to packaging - degrading over time.
+And as you wash your polymer-based textiles, they release microplastics, too.